racket/racket/collects/tests/r6rs/README.txt

 Files and libraries
 ======================================================================

 Files that end ".sps" are R6RS programs.
-The main one is "main.sps", which runs all the tests.
+The main one is "run.sps", which runs all the tests.

 Files that end ".sls" are R6RS libraries.
 For example, "base.sls" is a